Clayno/WebCheckr/README.md

 - Set timeout for check
 - Class for each modules (cve, foundings by wappalyzer) with to_string and to_html to make it more generic
 - Make an independent worker to give background actions to do (dirb, cms scanners)
-- Name every dockers created and delete when crash/Ctrl-C
 </br>
 <h3>Functionality to add</h3>
 - Default password checking (https://nmap.org/nsedoc/scripts/http-default-accounts.html)</br>